whats-good/uniform-graphql/README.md

 - Implementing query & mutation resolvers that work on said types
 - Implementing field resolvers on the object types

-This library is built with compile time type-safety front and center, making it very hard for you to experience type errors at runtime.
+`graphql-ts` is built with compile time type-safety front and center, making it very hard for you to experience type errors at runtime.
 You will find a simple, streamlined approach that will guide you end-to-end through the tasks listed above.

 ### Non-Null First

-In GraphQL, types are `null-first`, which means they are gonna be nullable unless explicitly wrapped with a `GraphQLNonNull` type.
+In GraphQL, types are `null-first`, which means they are nullable unless explicitly wrapped with a `GraphQLNonNull` type.
 In `TypeScript` on the other hand, types are `non-null-first`: non-nullable by default unless they are explicitly made nullable.
 This tension is something that few code-first approaches acknowledge and solve for, which results in schema-code mismatches and general developer pain.

-In this library, we're gonna side with `TypeScript` when it comes to nullability, because we are a code-first library and we want to play nicely with our programming language.
+In `graphql-ts`, we side with `TypeScript` when it comes to nullability, because we are a code-first library and we want to play nicely with our programming language.
 This is why everything is non-nullable unless they are explicitly made nullable.

 ```ts
 /** Null-first: Things are nullable by default, unless explicitly made non-nullable */